Zudest/KingdomDuels/content/rules-old.md

 - The Rotation is: SoloPlayer → TeamPlayer1 → SoloPlayer → TeamPlayer2...
 - The team players share LP and the board (field, graveyard and rule zone) but each still has their own Deck and Extra Deck.
 - The team players collectively control the zones and cards in that side of the field, except the cards in the Rule Zone that are still individually controlled.
-- The team players must also agree to play a single TERRAINS effect, not one for each player.
+- The team players must also agree to play a single Field Setup card, not one for each.

 **Battle Royale Duels** are free-for-all duels of 3+ participants without specific allies, everyone is technically considered an opponent here:
 - The Rotation is: Player1 → Player2 → Player3...